Bioinformatics and Computational Molecular Biology: Undergraduate Summer Research Program May27-Aug2, 2013

 Jay Gatlin: Models of mitotic spindle movement

-Mark Gomelsky: Microbiology; protein engineering
+Mark Gomelsky: Microbiology; protein

 Jan Kubelka: Protein folding

-David Liberles: and molecular
+David Liberles: Comparative genomics and molecular evolution

 Rongsong Liu: Epidemiological modeling